maciekpastuszak/AR-Ruler/README.md

 # AR-Ruler

-a Swift 4 app using augemented reality to measure distnace between two points
+A Swift 4 app using augmented reality to measure distance between two points.